tombensve/APS/README.md

 The __original (and still active) goal__ with this is to make a very easy to use web platform, currently based on Vert.x & React.

 This project is now using 2 exceptional frameworks: __Vert.x & React__.
 These both belong to the same category: Things that just work!
 I have the highest respect for the people behind both of these.
 These both also supply outstanding documentation (which is not always the case with all frameworks and libraries!).

+### Prerequsites

+This code base do contain some react frontend code using javascript.
+Thereby __npm__ (Node Package Manager) needs to be installed on the machine before this will fully build.

+Some sub modules runs a bash script to build frontend stuff.
+On Windows this might cause a problem if not build under the Git Bash shell or some other bash windows port.
+The important thing is that when "_exec-maven-plugin_" runs "_${basedir}/src/main/js/aps-webmanager-frontend/build.sh_" then "_/bin/sh_" must be found.

 ----